Manage Intelligent Capture

 Full Packet Capture Limitations

-Full Packet Capture has the following limitations:
+Full Packet Capture limitations include:

 • Full Packet Capture is supported only on Cisco Aironet 4800 APs and Cisco Catalyst 9130, 9136, and 9166 APs.
 If Full Packet Capture is enabled and the client roams to an AP that does not support it, full packet capture stops until the client reconnects to an AP that supports full packet capture.